 If your clipboard is full, you may not be able to copy-paste properly.
 You can run the command below to clear your clipboard.

-- Type cmd in the Windows search box, then right-click Command Prompt and select Run as administrator.
+- Type cmd in the Windows search box, when Command Prompt pops up, click Run as administrator.

 - When prompted for administrator permission, click Yes.